 Animal Kingdom for Thrill Seekers

 A lot of thrill seekers tend to skip Animal Kingdom thinking this theme park has nothing to offer them.
-In reality, Disney World in general, and Animal Kingdom in particular, are full of options that are sure to please even the most dedicated thrill seeker.
+In reality, Disney World Vacation in general, and Animal Kingdom in particular, are full of options that are sure to please even the most dedicated thrill seeker.
 Animal Kingdom is a groundbreaking new park, which shattered stereotypes of both theme parks and zoos.
 Animal Kingdom is an adventure park, where excitement lurks around every corner.

 Animal Kingdom, like all Disney parks, is divided into a series of themed lands.
 The lands are: The Oasis, Discovery Island, Camp Minnie-Mickey, Africa, Asia, Rafiki’s Planet Watch, and Dinoland USA.
 Each of these areas contains a variety of Orlando attractions that will appeal to the active thrill seeker.
 Virtually every land contains walking trails as well, which lead to animal habitats.
 Take the time to explore the trails.